command-tab/awesome-n64-development/README.md

 * [N64LoaderWV](https://github.com/zeroKilo/N64LoaderWV) - Nintendo 64 ROM loader for the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) reverse engineering tool
 * [n64decomp](https://github.com/n64decomp/) - Nintendo 64 decompilation projects, including Super Mario 64 and The Legend of Zelda: Ocarina of Time (Master Quest)
 * [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various Nintendo 64 ROM images
+* [RI Probe](https://www.romhacking.net/homebrew/102/) - A ROM that dumps RDRAM values onscreen for debugging and exploring
 * [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file
 * [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
 * [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation